nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 * The SUIT envelope acts as a secure container for transporting firmware updates, encapsulating the firmware binary and its manifest.
 * The SUIT manifest is a structured file with metadata essential for the update process, including firmware version, size, and hash for integrity verification.

-Default manifest templates are provided by Nordic and used by default during application build.
+Default manifest templates are provided by Nordic Semiconductor and used by default during application build.
 These templates are suitable for simple cases and form the basis for generating SUIT envelopes and manifests tailored to specific application requirements.
 Customization of these templates is crucial for specific use cases and security requirements.